robinozer/portfolio4/README.md

 The problem statement was then used to map out the features I would need.
 I then created user stories corresponding to these features.
 GitHub (specifically a custom user story template, issues and digital KanBan board) was used as an agile tool for creating and managing user stories, assigning them labels and tracking their progress throughout development.
 The board also helped with breaking down the project into sprints, keeping feature development organized (as each feature had to be created, tested and validated before moving on to the next one).
 Each sprint had an estimated time and estimated amount of work it would take to develop it, further helping to keep the project systematic and organized in terms of time.

+The labels must haves, should haves, could have and won't have were used to determine the order of importance for the features, and which should be prioritized first.
+Since authentication and CRUD functionality were the main functions, these user stories were prioritized first as must-haves.

+-   As a site user I can register an account so that I can log in to the system
+-   As a site user I can create a new booking so that I have a table at the restaurant
+-   As a site user I can view, update and delete my bookings so that I can manage my bookings
--   As a site admin I can create, view, edit and delete bookings so that I can manage my restaurant
+-   As a site admin I can create, view, edit and delete bookings and users so that I can manage my restaurant
 -   As a site admin I can accept bookings so that I can choose which bookings to take

+After these had been implemented, the following user stories were implemented as should haves, since they greatly improve the functionality of the application.
+-    As a site user, I want to be restricted to making only one booking at a given time and date, so that I can avoid accidentally double-booking a table
--   As a website visitor I can register an account so that I can log in to the system
+-    As a site user, I want the fields to be pre-populated with previous information when editing a booking, so that it becomes easier for me to modify the booking details
--   As a website visitor I can create a new booking so that I have a table at the restaurant
+-    As a site user, I want to be redirected to the main page when I successfully submit a booking form, so that I can see that my changes have been saved
--   As a website visitor I can view, update and delete my bookings so that I can manage my bookings
+-    As a site user, I want the system to prevent me from making bookings for past dates so that I can ensure that my bookings are valid

-- Prevent double booking
-- prepulate fields with previous information when editing a booking
-- Don't allow bookings in past dates
+Could haves are listed in section 'Features to develop for better UX'.

 ## Testing ##